emnik/Arduino_GSM_Thermostat/README.md

-# arduino-my-programs
+# arduino-my-sketches
-arduino coding used in various projects I've done
+arduino sketches used in various projects I've done